omcodedthis/Staid/README.md

 The Final Project of CS50x, where my task was to create a study helper, named Staid.
 This repository will be updated periodically as I continue to complete the project.
 This README will be updated properly once the project is completed.

 ## Demo
+Above is GIF showing the Web App & the usage of each feature.
+Each feature is explained greater in depth below.
+This was taken using a development server to show the functionality of Staid.
 ## Features

 ## Credits